vgoyal24/HairBundleLab/README.md

 To download the GUI, navigate to [app](toolbox/app) folder inside the [toolbox](toolbox) folder.
 Alternately, you can download the repository by visiting the [GitHub repository](https://github.com/vgoyal24/HairBundleLab).
 Click on the <img src="resources/images/git.png" alt="DownloadZIP" width="65" title=""> button above.
 From the drop-down menu, click on <code>Download ZIP</code> and save it in your preferred folder.
 Once you unzip the downloaded file, navigate to <code>toolbox/app</code>, and you can find the installation file named <code>HairBundleLab.mlappinstall</code> inside.

 #### Installing the GUI
 After downloading the file, navigate to the folder where it was saved and double-click on it.
 This will open MATLAB (if it is not already running) and prompt you to install the GUI under `My Apps`, as shown below in the figure and also in Fig. 3.1 of the [documentation](resources/HairBundleLab_Documentation.pdf).
-Click the `Install` button, and the installation should complete in under a minute.
+Click the `Install` button, and the installation should be completed in under a minute.
 <p align="center">
     <img src="resources/images/install.png" alt="Install" width="300" align="center" title="">
 </p>

 #### Opening the GUI/App
-Once installed, you can run HairBundleLab by following these steps, each time you wish to open the app:
+Once installed, you can run HairBundleLab by following these steps each time you wish to open the app:
 <ol>
     <li>Open MATLAB.</li>
     <li>Navigate to the <code>APPS</code> tab in the MATLAB navigation bar, as highlighted by the red dotted box in the figure below and in Fig 3.2 of the <a href="resources/HairBundleLab_Documentation.pdf">documentation</a>.